Welcome To Home Inspector Secrets!

-Hello, my name is Arie Van Tuijl, and I am a professional home inspector licensed in the state of Virginia and Maryland.
+My name is Arie, and I am a licensed home inspector in the state of Virginia and Maryland (you can see my licenses below).

-After performing countless home inspections, I realized that providing an authoritative resource for homeowners on “how homes work” would save a lot of headaches—especially for new owners.
+After performing countless home inspections, I realized that providing an authoritative resource for homeowners would save a lot of headaches — especially for new owners.

-Whether it is a guide on furnace maintenance, cleaning your gutters, or the best bathroom exhaust fan, this website will have you covered.
+Whether it is a guide on furnace maintenance, cleaning your gutters, or the best bathroom exhaust fan, this website will have you cover

 I’ll never forget the first home inspections that I attended — as a lowly apprentice.

 For example, poor exterior landscaping may more than just be an eyesore.
 Landscaping that is sloped incorrectly can channel water into a basement.
-And this water can cause foundation damage (structural), mold growth (health issues), and electrical problems.
+And this water can cause foundation damage (structural), mold growth in a furnace (HVAC), and even start a fire (electrical).

 Fast Forward To Today...